sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/0000 - jsonlogic.md

 hidden: true
 ---

+TODO on publish: RM ops from custom computation and xlink to this topic

 JsonLogic is a library for processing rules written in JSON.
 A JsonLogic rule is structured as follows: `{ "operator" : ["values" ... ] }`.
 For example, `{ "cat" : ["I love", "pie"] }` results in `"I love pie"`.

 Sensible extends [JsonLogic](https://jsonlogic.com/) with custom operations.
 The following table lists these operations and where they're supported: